abimren/ThermoRefit/README.md

 - if specie phase is not given or its position changed, we do not fill it with "G" - default gas phase.
 We raise "ERROR" to correct its position and manually check given data to ensure that neighbor temperature inputs are OK
 - while reading coefficients, we strictly apply two temperature-ranges.
 If extra coefficient line is found, "WARNING" is raised and that line is ignored.
 If there exists a missing line or coefficient or can't read any coefficient, we raise "ERROR"
 - if specie Tbreak >= Tmax, corresponding data is flagged to "no refit"
-- with "**TmidRefit=True**" option, we write "**newtherm.dat**" in OpenFOAM CHEMKIN (CK) interpreter format in which no exclamation marks (or any user entry) are accepted after column 80 (although this fix may not necessarily provide an exact OpenFOAM CK format, it reduces compatibility issues significantly)
+- with "**TmidRefit=True**" option, we write "**newtherm.dat**" in a format that no exclamation marks (or any user entry) are accepted after column 80 (although this fix may not necessarily provide an exact OpenFOAM CK format, it reduces compatibility issues significantly)
 [^1]: Kee, R.J., Rupley, F.M., , Miller, J.A.: CHEMKIN-II: A FORTRAN chemical kinetics package for the
 analysis of gas-phase chemical kinetics.
 Technical Report SAND89-8009, Sandia National Laboratories (1990).